Over the space of 46 years, Ida Lewis faithfully kept the lamp lit at Lime Rock Light Station and rescued as many as 36 people from drowning.

 Ida Lewis died of a stroke while on duty, Oct.
 24, 1911.
 All the bells in Newport Harbor tolled for her that night.

-The Lime Rock Light was renamed Ida Lewis Lighthouse in 1924, the only lighthouse named after a keeper.
-It is now on the National Register of Historic Places and is maintained as the Ida Lewis Yacht Club clubhouse.
+The Coast Guard renamed Lime Rock Light the Ida Lewis Lighthouse in 1924, the only lighthouse named after a keeper.
+Now on the National Register of Historic Places, the Ida Lewis Yacht Club maintains it as a clubhouse.